PECR and ePrivacy

 Our specialist expertise is recognised in major independent legal directories:

-See our Core Communication case study for an example of how we advise on consumer-facing privacy notices.
+The Core Communication case study covers consumer-facing privacy notices.

 Primary sources